albertlast/SAP-SuccessFactorsLimitation/lms.md

 ### SAP BW connection workaround

 To overcome this issue, you can use the internal reporting solution of lms, to generate csv files.
-But csv files are a huge step backward from the old premis lso solution.
+But csv files are a huge step backward from the old premise lso solution.

 # Own System